 SEKISUI XenoTech has been working with and supplying reagents for the pre-clinical ADME field for well over two decades.
 Years of acquiring and banking human liver tissues for the production of hepatic subcellular fractions and hepatocytes has allowed us to be able to identify and produce interesting and novel hepatic disease state test systems for research groups.
 These test systems form the basis for our Research Biobank.
-We also partnered with the National Institute of Biomedical Innovation to distribute the Japanese Collection of Research Bioresources (JCRB) Cell Bank’s extensive selection of cell lines to North America and Europe.
+We also partnered with the National Institute of Biomedical Innovation to distribute the Japanese Collection of Research Bioresources (JCRB) Cell Bank’s extensive selection of cell lines to North America.

 SEKISUI XenoTech scientists were able to identify and confirm various states of previously undiagnosed fatty liver disease amongst the hundreds of banked donated tissues, allowing us the ability to offer 0.25g pieces of snap frozen hepatic tissues (pre-lysates) that are representative of the early stages of alcoholic or non-alcoholic fatty liver disease.
 The Research Biobank disease state tissues were also developed into NASH subcellular fractions (S9 and microsomes) and tissue microarrays which combine multiple FFPE diseased tissues, along with the proper controls, onto a single microscope slide which allow for a more direct way to compare (in situ) multiple donor tissues using the same assay/experiment.
 Paraffin block slides and hepatocytes are also available for many donors.